 Facebook announced it is introducing a ‘one strike‘ policy, meaning that “anyone who violates our most serious policies will be restricted from using Live for set periods of time.”
 The tech firm added it would broaden the policy over the coming weeks to ban those users from creating ads, among other changes.

 As ever, policy change at Facebook comes when pressure is applied – that force is undoubtedly now being implemented.
 And so, from now on, Facebook explained, “someone who shares a link to a statement from a terrorist group with no context will now be immediately blocked from using Live for a set period of time.”
-As a direct result, starting today, people who have broken certain rules on Facebook – including our Dangerous Organizations and Individuals policy – will be restricted from using Facebook Live.
+As a direct result, people who have broken certain rules on Facebook – including our Dangerous Organizations and Individuals policy – will be restricted from using Facebook Live.

 Policy, meaning that “anyone who violates our most serious policies will be restricted from using Live for set periods of time.”
 The tech firm added it would broaden the policy over the coming weeks to ban those users from creating ads, among other changes.